MIT logo

 1. What sustainability strategies are you implementing?

-Mindful of the impact created by the added workforce and visitors to the neighborhood, we invested heavily in bike and pedestrian infrastructure, including widening sidewalks, the addition of a bike facility and contributions to the Grand Junction path and the MBTA to bolster this transit-oriented development and encourage non-vehicular travel.
+Mindful of the impact created by the added workforce and visitors to the neighborhood, we invested heavily in bike and pedestrian infrastructure, including widening sidewalks, the addition of a bike facility, and contributions to the Grand Junction path and the MBTA to bolster this transit-oriented development and encourage non-vehicular travel.
 The two acres of open space and the transformed retail landscape ensure walkability for residents and tenants.